rancher/docs/content/rancher/v2.x/en/troubleshooting/networking/_index.md

 => End network overlay test
 ```

-Cleanup the busybox DaemonSet by running `kubectl delete ds/overlaytest`.
+Cleanup the DaemonSet by running `kubectl delete ds/overlaytest`.

 ### Check if MTU is correctly configured on hosts and on peering/tunnel appliances/devices